ffatahillah7/dsf-dibimbing/README.md

 # DSF-Dibimbing
 Data Science Fair 3.0 Dibimbing Portofolio - Analyctics and Learning from titanic dataset

+The purpose of this project is to master the exploratory data analysis (EDA) in titanic crash with Pandas framework.

 Download Dataset file : https://www.kaggle.com/competitions/titanic

+## Goals of the Project:
+1. Explore a banking dataset with Pandas framework.
+2. Build pivot tables.
+3. Visualize the dataset with various plot types.

+## Outline
+1. Materials and methods
+2. General Part : Data Preprocessing, Data Cleaning, Data Visualization
+3. Tasks

+## Materials and Methods

-# How To Learn with Cross-Industry Standard Process for Data Mining (CRISP-DM)
+### How To Learn with Cross-Industry Standard Process for Data Mining (CRISP-DM)
 1. Business Understanding
 2. Data Understanding
 3. Data Preparation